ChloeM1515/Sales-Management-Project-in-PowerBI/README.md

   + Sales by top 10 Customers (Bar chart)
   + Sales per each customeres by month (Table)

--_Suggest to add a map showing Sales by Customer City so that stakeholders have better understanding of sales by region_
+_Suggest to add a map showing Sales by Customer City so that stakeholders have better understanding of sales by region_